sainoba/daily-pytho3-training/README.md

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests

-The tests are written both in unittest and pytest.
+The tests are written using both *unittest* and *pytest*.
+You can run each test individually or all of them running the following commands in the root directory:
+- *unittest:* `python -m unittest discover -p "*_unittest_test.py"`
+- *pytest* `python -m pytest`

 ### Break down into end to end tests